exercism/v3/languages/nim/reference/README.md

   - can have gaps
 - stringification can be explicitly set
   - `type Direction = enum left = "<-", right = "->"
-- stringification and ordinal value can both be set with a tuple with the oridnal value first
+- stringification and ordinal value can both be set with a tuple with the ordinal value first
   - can be mixed and matched for different entries in a enum declaration
 - `{.pure.}` (probably out of scope)